|

 (c) the proportion of the original sentence which will have been served by the appellant when the appeal is heard."

 [28] Although section 17 (3) imposes an obligation on the Court to take into account the three matters listed, the section does not preclude a court from taking into account any other matter which it considers to be relevant to the application.
-It has been well established by cases decided in Fiji that bail pending appeal uld only be grantedanted where there are exceptional circumstances.
-In Apisai Vuniyayara anda and Others –v- R (1978) 24 FLR 28LR 28, the Court of Appeal emphasise overriding importance of e of the exceptional circumstances requirement:
+It has been well established by cases decided in Fiji that bail pending appeal should only be granted where there are exceptional circumstances.
+In Apisai Vuniyayawa Tora and Others –v- R (1978) 24 FLR 28, the Court of Appeal emphasised the overriding importance of the exceptional circumstances requirement:

 "It has been a rule of practice for many years that where an accused person has been tried and convicted of an offence and sentenced to a term of imprisonment, only in exceptional circumstances will he be released on bail during the pending of an appeal."